blairnangle/birthdays/README.md

 Secret values should find there way into the code as GitHub Actions secrets -> environment variables -> read into config by Omniconf.

+### :email-provider

+If you use Gmail, this value should be `gmail`.
+If you use Zoho Mail, this value should be `zoho`.

+Save this as a GitHub Actions secret named `EMAIL_PROVIDER`.

 ### :sender-email

 Save this as a GitHub Actions secret named `SENDER_EMAIL`.

 ### :password

+Save this as a GitHub Actions secret named `PASSWORD`.

 #### Gmail

 You need a Google App Password to send emails on behalf of your Gmail account.
 This can be done [here](https://myaccount.google.com/apppasswords).

-Save this as a GitHub Actions secret named `GMAIL_PASSWORD`.

 #### Zoho